 A writer/designer, Nancy lives in Oakland with Ronnie (AKA cacaopod), her husband of many years & fellow chocolate enthusiast.

 Date posted: January 9, 2017.
-This entry was posted in American chocolate, East Bay chocolate, Featured, Front page, Local chocolatiers, North Bay, Outside the Bay Area, Recommended chocolatiers, Review and tagged Fera'wyn's Artisan Chocolates, flying noir, Rainy Day Chocolate.
+This entry was posted in American chocolate, East Bay chocolate, Featured, Front page, Local chocolate, North Bay, Outside the Bay Area, Recommended chocolatiers, Review and tagged Fera'wyn's Artisan Chocolates, flying noir, Rainy Day Chocolate.
 Bookmark the permalink.